 Below, we take a look at the oily skin products we recommend to reduce oily skin, the skincare ingredients that make a difference to oily skin, tackle oil production, and oily skin care tips.

 Witch Hazel is a natural astringent included in our Purifying Cleansing Gel.
-A great ingredient for oily skin types as it removes excess oil from the skin and promotes the healing of the skin’s barrier.
+A great ingredient for oily skin types to use on the face as it removes excess oil from the skin and promotes the healing of the skin’s barrier.
 An ingredient that has been used for years in skincare, Witch Hazel is a botanical extract derived from a flowering plant and it has a number of skin benefits including being soothing, acting as an anti-inflammatory, and having antioxidant properties.

 Our Purifying Cleansing Gel doesn’t just remove makeup, it also works to reduce excess oil production and unclog pores – reducing the likelihood of breakouts and excess shine.
 And if your skin is red and inflamed, the formula works to calm and reduce inflammation, making it an essential first step in your acne skincare routine.